 27. We recognize that the pandemic has posed serious tests for the exercise of the public’s rights.
 We stress that it is critical that the implementation of the rights enshrined in the Aarhus Convention and its Protocol not only be maintained, but also strengthened, in such circumstances.
 These rights are the cornerstones of environmental democracy and are crucial for the protection of the right of every person of present and future generations to live in an environment adequate to his or her health and well-being.
 They support governance and accountability and contribute to more effective decision-making in environmental matters.
 They encourage innovative solutions and facilitate the capturing of key local knowledge.
 In addition, they build public consensus around environmental issues and public ownership of solutions and decisions, which also leads to increased social cohesion and strengthened communities.
 Moreover, they foster a sense of trust in authorities’ decisions.
 Furthermore, upholding strong environmental democracy and integrating environmental concerns into recovery measures will help us pave the way for economic development that is sustainable, environmentally viable, socially acceptable and healthy.

 28. We reaffirm our commitment to supporting the training and capacity-building of authorities, communities and the public in order to enhance their ability to fully realize the rights under the Convention and the Protocol.
 Where capacities are limited, we commit to strengthening local government institutions and to ensuring that persons and groups in vulnerable situations and communities are able to participate in decision-making that has an impact on their lives and well-being.
 We acknowledge the importance of partner organizations in capacity-building for the implementation of the Convention and its Protocol at the national and local levels and in promoting subregional cooperation.
-The effective engagement of civil society, including NGOs, academia and other stakeholders, greatly reinforces and complements the ability of Governments to address these problems.
+The effective engagement of civil society, including NGOs, academia, indigenous peoples and other stakeholders, greatly reinforces and complements the ability of Governments to address these problems.
 Such stakeholders also play a key role in holding Governments to account.
 Access to information and dialogue with stakeholders remains essential.
 All existing instruments for promoting partnerships and leveraging the necessary action from all stakeholders, including the innovative science community and the private sector, should also be used to the fullest extent.

 29. We encourage the integration of the Aarhus Convention and its Protocol into development assistance and technical cooperation programmes, supporting their implementation through the United Nations Sustainable Development Cooperation Framework and the strengthening of the nexus approach to the environment, human rights and good governance.